stfc/PSyclone/doc/developer_guide/developers.rst

 `base.py` in `psyclone/psyir/backend` provides a base class -
-`PSyIRVisitor` - that implements the visitor pattern and is designed to be subclassed by a particular backend.
+`PSyIRVisitor` - that implements the visitor pattern and is designed to be subclassed by each back-end.

 `PSyIRVisitor` is implemented in such a way that the PSyIR classes do not need to be modified.
-This is achieved by translating the class name of the object being visited in the PSyIR tree into a method name that it attempts to call (using the Python `eval` function).
+This is achieved by translating the class name of the object being visited in the PSyIR tree into the method name that the visitor attempts to call (using the Python `eval` function).

 For example, an instance of the `Loop` PSyIR class would result in `PSyIRVisitor` attempting to call a `loop` method with the PSyIR instance as an argument.
 Note the names are always translated to lower case.
-Therefore, a particular backend needs to subclass `PSyIRVisitor`, provide a loop method (in this particular example) and this method would then be called when the visitor finds an instance of `Loop`.
+Therefore, a particular back-end needs to subclass `PSyIRVisitor`, provide a loop method (in this particular example) and this method would then be called when the visitor finds an instance of `Loop`.
 For example: